soukup3/super-duper-octo-computing-machine/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

 The program will output all possible food combinations at a user-specified restaurant given an entree in the order of popularity.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

 The names of popular fast food chains, their menus.
+Example input: "McDonalds", "Big Mac"

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.